Level/levelup/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## v4

+There have been two major updates to dependencies.
+First, `level-iterator-stream` is now based on [`readable-stream@3`](https://github.com/nodejs/readable-stream#version-3xx).
+Second, `deferred-leveldown` is now based on [`abstract-leveldown@6`](https://github.com/Level/abstract-leveldown/blob/master/UPGRADING.md#v6).
+Please follow these links for more information; both contain significant enough changes to warrant this `levelup` major.
+In addition, all aforementioned dependencies and by extension `levelup` have dropped support of IE10.

+To get a consistent behavior between opening and opened `levelup` instances (in the former case, your store will be wrapped with `deferred-leveldown`), we recommend to pair `levelup@4` only with a store based on `abstract-leveldown` >= 6.
+For example, `deferred-leveldown` now rejects `null` and `undefined` values.
+If you pair `levelup@4` with an older store, `db.put('key', null)` would only throw an error if `db` is still opening itself.

 ## v3

 1. Dropped support for node 4.